tbensky/GPIB_Ubuntu/readme.md

 should make only the green ready light come on.

-Not quite done yet!
+### Not quite done yet

 If you unplug the Agilent and plug it back in the red light will perist, because Ubuntu could not load the firmware.

-Continue in the tomvebeure doc to the "Linux User Drivers" section to take care of this.
+* Continue in the tomvebeure doc to the "Linux User Drivers" section to take care of this.

-After this, you can plug and unplug all you want and the ready light will result on the Agilent.
+* After this, you can plug and unplug all you want and the ready light will result on the Agilent.

 At this point, you should  be able to connect and talk to your device using